Xiquinho32/Project-Implementing-a-VPN/README.md

 This setup simulates a basic VPN tunnel using TCP for secure transport and UDP for application-level communication.

+The file 'utilizadores.txt' stores the data of all users (both regular users and administrators), and the default account is admin:admin.

 ---

 ## 🛠️ Troubleshooting